§-Quick questions

 The younger cane cutter who, in the Queensland fight, beat Roo.
 Appears only briefly.
 His presence destabilises the gang's hierarchy.

-What is mateship and its limits?Show answer
+What are mateship and its limits?Show answer

 The Roo and Barney friendship is the bedrock of the play.
 Their Act III confrontation, "Take your bloody hand off me", marks the moment the mateship cannot survive the changed circumstances.
 Lawler treats mateship as a working-class male bond with structural limits, not as a sentimental virtue.